VDA5050/VDA5050/VDA5050_EN.md

 >Table 2 Explanation of suggested MQTT topic levels

-Note: Since the `/` character is used to define topic hierarchies, it shall not be used in any of the aforementioned fields.
+Since the `/` character is used to define topic hierarchies, it shall not be used in any of the aforementioned fields.
 Wildcard characters `+` and `#` as well as the character `$` that is reserved for broker internal topics should not be used either.

 ### 3.3 Topics for communication